raspberrypilearning/temperature-log/worksheet.md

 ### Finding floats with regex
 1. Although you now have a string, it would be better to get the actual value out of the string.
 It's a decimal number, which is called a float in Computer Science.
 To do this you can use a handy concept called **regular expressions**.
 Regular expressions, or **regex** look for patterns in strings.
 In this case we want to find a number, followed by a decimal point, followed by an additional number.

 1. First you need to import the `findall` method from the `re` library.
-Add this line beneath your `subprocess import`
+Add this line beneath your `subprocess` import.

 ``` python
 from re import findall